raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 We've installed a collection of Python libraries on the Astro Pi's Flight OS.
 Here's some information on how to install them and what they can be used for.

 Remember that you can download the Flight OS or run our one-line installer to get all these libraries on your Raspbian SD card.
-If you are have not run the one-line installer, observe the installation instructions in the information boxes below.
+If you are using another version of raspbian or have not run the one-line installer, you can follow the installation instructions in the information boxes below to make sure your get the same versions of the libraries that are installed on the ISS.

 --- collapse ---
 ---